architecture-topography/topo/README.md

 ## Decision Register

 We document our decisions in the *doc/adr/* directory.
 Use [adr-tools](https://github.com/npryce/adr-tools) to automate creating a new decision register file for your decision.
+More details in the wiki.